 1. Prospecting and Lead Generation

 The first step in a pipeline is sales prospecting and lead generation.
-In this stage, you identify, connect, and engage with your potential clients or customers.
+You identify, connect, and engage with your potential clients or customers in this stage.

 You can use multiple channels to achieve your goal here, including LinkedIn, digital advertisements, email outreach, and even through networking at industry events.
-In doing so, you have to be creative and collect as many leads as you can.
+In doing so, you have to be creative and collect as many leads as possible.

 2. Qualifying Your Leads